fluent/helm-charts/charts/fluent-bit/README.md

     end
 ```

 After that, the Lua scripts will be ready to be used as filters.
-So next step is to add your Fuent bit [filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter) to `config.filters` in values.yaml, for example:
+So next step is to add your Fluent bit [filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter) to `config.filters` in values.yaml, for example:

 ```yaml
 config: